Application Development Framework (ADF) – An Overview

 By: Tanveer Mohammed | Senior Developer

 Application Development Framework (ADF) is a framework built on Java J2ee technology.
-ADF is utilized for rapid application development.
+Application Development Framework is utilized for rapid application development.
 The core premise of ADF’s introduction is to ensure that developer teams can rapidly build applications in visual declarative ways (drag and drop) instead of writing large segments of time-intensive code.

 Figure: A Typical ADF Application Overlay